mortenvn/dih-api/README.md

 1. Install nodemon `npm install -g nodemon`
 2. Run  `npm run start:dev` Remember that you can run it with environment variables in before the command, i.e. `PG_URL=value npm run start:dev`.

-This will watch for changes and keep it open for you.
+This will watch for changes and keep the application open for you.

 ### Test data
 To enter some test data into your database, run `npm run load`.
 It will give you some test users